Data annotation attributes

 Short name property

-The ShortName property is used to specify the short display name for a property.
-The short display name is used as the label for the corresponding editor in the DataForm component if label text is not specified for the form item.
+The ShortName property sets a shorter display name that can be used as the editor label when label text is not specified for the form item.

 [Display(ShortName = "First Name")]